 The neurobiology of chronic mental diseases like schizophrenia or the recurrent affective disorders is still poorly understood.
-In schizophrenia, for example, acute and chronic symptoms are known; whereas the psychosis involves striatal hyperdopaminergia and can be treated by dopamine antagonists, the underlying pathology leading to these neurotransmitter changes and also the chronic, lifelong impairments of cognitive dysfunction are unknown and escape efficient pharmacotherapy.
+In schizophrenia, for example, acute and chronic symptoms are known.
+Whereas psychosis, an acute symptom, involves striatal hyperdopaminergia that can be treated by dopamine receptor antagonists (e.g. neuroleptics), the underlying pathology leading to these neurotransmitter changes and also the chronic, lifelong impairments of cognitive dysfunction are unknown and currently escape efficient pharmacotherapy.

 A common feature of dysfunctional neurons is a disturbance in proteostasis which leads to the protein misassembly and aggregation in the classical neurodegenerative diseases.
 More subtle disturbances in proteostasis equally lead to protein misassembly and aggregation as a signature of biological subsets of chronic mental diseases – even though not causing neurotoxicity - which can be analyzed to molecular detail and modeled in vitro and in vivo.

 The Korth laboratory has pioneered the notion of protein misassembly and aggregation in chronic mental diseases and is currently translating these insights into improved diagnostics and therapies (Bradshaw & Korth, Vimeo, YouTube).